bparanj/crystal/computer/terms/processor-bus.md

 In modern computer architecture, traditional buses are often replaced or supplemented by high-speed serial interfaces like PCIe (Peripheral Component Interconnect Express), which offers greater bandwidth and efficiency.

-Understanding the processor bus is crucial for comprehending how different parts of a computer interact and work together to perform tasks.
+Understanding the processor bus is important for understanding how different parts of a computer interact and work together to perform tasks.